jonathanmuth/NavExercise/README.md

 ## Tech Stack

-* jQuery: Loads the JSON via Ajax request and enables UI interactions.
+* jQuery: Loads the JSON via AJAX request and enables UI interactions.
-* React.js: Parses received JSON and creates a dynamic multi-level navigation as well as all other UI components.
+* React.js: Parses received JSONP and creates a dynamic multi-level navigation and other UI components.

 ***